 While the use of paper checks has been declining, criminals have been increasingly targeting mailboxes to commit check fraud.
-In fact, in February 2023, the Financial Crimes Enforcement sent out an alert regarding the rise in mail theft-related check fraud schemes.
-Criminals also take over accounts and steal information to print their own fake checks.
+In February 2023, the Financial Crimes Enforcement Network (FinCEN) sent out an alert regarding the rise in mail theft-related check fraud schemes.
+Criminals also take over accounts and steal information to print their own fake checks, or they create fake checks that aren’t even linked to a real account.

-But, how exactly do you know if the check you received is fake or legitimate?
+But when one of your banking customers deposits a check, how exactly do you know if the check is fake or legitimate?
 Whether you’re accepting the check over the counter at the branch or letting it clear from a client’s account, you need to be able to spot fakes.
-To help you out, here are 10 signs of fake checks.
+To help you out, here are 10 signs of fake checks followed by tips on how to train your employees, educate your customers, and reduce the risk of check fraud at your financial institution.

 1. Irregular Perforations